*This post may contain affiliate links. Please read our disclosure policy for more info.

 Sprinter vans are reliable and agile.
 On top of that, they offer decent headroom and highly customizable living space, so it’s no surprise they’re such popular vehicles among van lifers.

-Finding the right Sprinter van for sale can be hard work, but it’s totally worth it once you’ve got your rig fully setup and you hit the road.
+Finding the right Mercedes Sprinter camper van for sale can be hard work, but it’s totally worth it once you hit the road.

-When things get difficult, just imagine yourself boondocking in your own Sprinter camper van, snuggled up in the platform bed, gazing at an amazing forest, or canyon view.
+When things get difficult, just imagine yourself boondocking in your Sprinter camper van, snuggled up in the platform bed, gazing at an amazing forest or canyon view.
 Knowing you have a good, reliable van to live or holiday in will make the wait worthwhile.

-In this article, we’ll look at new vs. used Sprinters, where to find Sprinter vans for sale, and we’ll give you some tips on buying your own van.
+In this article, we’ll look at new vs. used Sprinter camper vans for sale, where to find them, and we’ll give you some tips on what to look for when buying your camper van.

 Sprinter vans are a niche market.
 4×4 Sprinter van campers and conversions are even harder to find.
-The reason is simple: there just isn’t enough demand to justify a bigger production and most vans that come out of the factory are bought by businesses for commercial use.
+The reason is simple: there just isn’t enough demand to justify a bigger production, and businesses buy most vans that come out of the factory for commercial use.

 In addition to that, they’re reliable and durable vehicles, which means that those who buy this type of van don’t need to sell them for many years after their purchase.

 For these reasons, there aren’t many Sprinter camper vans for sale.
 When they come for sale, they are snapped up quickly by aspiring van lifers or small businesses.

 However, in the last few years, sales for new Sprinter vans have gone up a little.
 This, combined with their growing popularity among campers, hopefully means that more vans will be available on the market in the future.

 New vs. Used Sprinter Camper Vans for Sale